popbones/lightroom.plugin.collection-set-to-folder/README.md

 # lightroom-collection-set-to-folder

+The development of this plugin is stopped and it is not working so don't use it.

 I started this plugin hoping it could copy the Collection Set strucutre imported from Aperture into folders and move all coresponding photos to the desired location.
 However, after some initial development, it appered to me that there is not proper way to either:

 1. Create new empty LrFolder in the catalog.